 RioCan is a leading retail real estate REIT in Canada.
 It is an unincorporated closed-end trust.
 As one of Canada’s largest real estate investment trusts, RioCan owns, manages, and develops retail-focused, mixed-use properties located in prime, high populated areas in leading cities like Vancouver, Calgary, Edmonton, Toronto, Ottawa, and Montreal.

 Each of the REIT’s sites is strategically selected to meet the demographic and geographic needs of its retailers.
 The REIT derives ~90% of its revenues from six of Canada’s major markets including over 51% from the GTA.

 RioCan has a well-balanced yet diversified and a trusted tenant base comprising of the largest retail players in Canada.
-Its portfolio is comprised of over 200 properties spanning across Canada, with some of the leading national retail businesses such as Walmart, Canadian Tire, Cineplex, Loblaws and Metro, being its leading tenants.
+Its portfolio is comprised of over 200 properties spanning 38 million square feet of leasable property across Canada, with some of the leading national retail businesses such as Walmart, Canadian Tire, Cineplex, Loblaws, and Metro, being its leading tenants.

 - Opportunity Score: 51

 - Ticker: TSE:REI.UN

 - Sector: Real Estate

 - Industry: REIT - Retail